ros2-gbp/rviz_visual_tools-release/README.md

  -  All poses are published with respect to the world frame e.g. /world, /odom, or maybe /base
  -  All publish() ROS topics should be followed by a ``ros::spinOnce();`` but no sleep
- -  Do not want to load any features/publishers until they are actually needed since this library contains so many components
+ -  Do not load any features/publishers until they are actually needed since this library contains so many components

 ## Contribute